ilneill/MyInfocom/README.md

 I wanted to get RunCPM and Zork running on Linux, and I did!

 * First, I needed a lightweight Linux distribution, and I went through a few before I found one that would install and perform well enough on the very old hardware I have, and was not hard core!
 I have found settled on Bodhi Linux, and I really like it.
 Get it here: https://www.bodhilinux.com/
 * Then I needed to build the RunCPM executable.
-I found that GCC works out of the box on Bodhi Linux, so after cloning the GitHub repo and using 'make posix build' I had an executable that I could put in a folder of its own.
+I found that GCC works out of the box with Bodhi Linux, so after cloning the GitHub repo and using 'make posix build' I had an executable that I could put in a folder of its own.
 * Finally, I needed a few drives for RunCPM.
-The repo has the A drive, and I created a G drive and a User 0 for the Zork1 I assembled before.
+The repo has the A drive, and I created a G drive and a User 0 for the Zork 1 I assembled before.
 * And it just worked!
 Into the dungeon I must now go...